The first challenge that makes it difficult to be a manager is the Time Challenge.

 Most of us begin our careers as individual contributors.
 By that I mean we get recognition and rewards for our individual achievements.
 This is true in sales, operations, back office, everywhere.
 If you work well with others on your team that’s a huge plus.
 But at the end of the day we attain high levels of success because of the individual contribution we make.

 When one takes on the responsibilities of a manager the scorecard changes.
-Now we’re graded by how effective we are at getting work accomplished through others.
-Can we build a high performing team?
+Now we’re graded by how effectively we get work accomplished through others.
+Can we build a high-performing team?
 Can we delegate work effectively?
 Can we coach and train others?
-AND, are we effective at holding others accountable?
+And, are we effective at holding others accountable?

 This requires the new manager to make a mindset shift from getting work done effectively and efficiently themselves to valuing the time investment required to get work accomplished through others.
 You must think differently than before.
 This leads to the third challenge.

 The third challenge that makes it difficult to be a manager is the Skill Challenge.

-Most of us are trained in school or in the workplace to produce the work, but few are effectively trained to be good managers.
+Most of us are trained in school or the workplace to produce the work, but few are effectively trained to be good managers.
 You must master skills such as: